U.S. News & World Report 2019 - 2020 Best Children's Hospitals

 The rankings represent a sustained trend for Primary Children’s ranking in the top 50 best children's hospitals in the nation and demonstrates our experts' dedication to outstanding and compassionate care for children, and our unwavering commitment to the philosophy, "The Child First and Always."

-Top Performer on Key Quality Measures® - The Joint Commission
+Top Performer of Key Quality Measures - The Joint Commission

 Primary Children’s Hospital was named Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health care organizations in America.
 Primary Children’s was recognized by The Joint Commission for exemplary performance in using evidence-based clinical processes that are shown to improve care for certain conditions.